Is a paddock right for you and your horse?

 Livery might also be an option.
 We have an article on finding a good livery yard that you might read.

 If you are looking for a companion horse, you should use an agreement to formalise the arrangement.
-Net Lawman offers both a care agreement for an older horse if you decide to take one on, and a loan agreement if you borrow someone else's horse.
+Net Lawman offers both a horse care agreement template if you decide to take one on, and a horse loan agreement template if you borrow someone else's horse.